-“The past few months have been among the hardest in my life, but I hope that I will be able to access support which will ensure I can move forward from what happened.
+“The months following the crash were among the hardest in my life, but I hope that I will be able to access support which will ensure I can move forward from what happened.
 I would be hugely grateful to anyone who could help me by shedding more light on the incident – any detail could make a major difference.”

-Anyone with information is asked to contact Emma Smith at Irwin Mitchell’s Cambridge office on 01223 791807 or email firstname.lastname@example.org
+Anyone with information is asked to contact Patrick Nelly at Irwin Mitchell’s Cambridge office on 07713 157790 or e-mail firstname.lastname@example.org.